dart-lang/language/working/2365 - primary constructors/feature-specification.md

 non-primary constructor (i.e., any constructor which isn't a primary constructor).

-The formal parameter declarations use the regular syntax, specified in the grammar by the non-terminal `<formalParameterList>`.
+The parameter list uses the same syntax as constructors and other functions (specified in the grammar by the non-terminal `<formalParameterList>`).

 This implies that there is no way to indicate that the instance variable declarations should have the modifiers `late` or `external` (because formal